rushabhk04/Patient-BMI-Analysis/README.md

-# Healthcare Data Analysis and Insights
+# "HealthScope: Unlocking Insights for Better Care"

 ## Objective
 The aim of this project is to analyze healthcare data to extract actionable insights that could help improve patient care and healthcare resource management.
 By working with multiple datasets, I utilized various Excel techniques to clean, transform, and analyze the data to uncover meaningful patterns.